Uzbekistan shares updated COVID-19 data

 By Natavan Rzayeva - Trend:

-In other regions: 14 people in Andijan region, 7 people in Bukhara region, 5 people in Jizzakh region, 2 people in Navoi region, 11 people in Namangan region, 16 people in Samarkand region, 3 people in the Syrdarya region, 12 people in the Fergana region and 21 people in the Khorezm region
+In other regions: 14 people in Andijan region, 9 people in Bukhara region, 8 people in Jizzakh region, 1 person in Navoi region, 8 people in Namangan region, 18 people in Samarkand region, 5 people in the Syrdarya region, 12 people in the Fergana region and 17 people in the Khorezm region